minprog/app-studio/20 iOS/10 Unit 1/unit.md

 Next up are four chapters about Xcode.
 You will get a lot of detail about how to use it, including the names of many of the tools that you need.
 You are expected to through the text and accompanying exercises.

-You might want to watch the ["Introduction to Xcode"](https://developer.apple.com/videos/play/wwdc2016/413/) video from Apple.
+You might want also to watch the ["Introduction to Xcode"](https://developer.apple.com/videos/play/wwdc2016/413/) video from Apple (not during lab times though!).

 {:start="5"}
 5. Xcode